 About the Program

-This is a one-of-a-kind, custom Jefferson - East Falls Study Abroad Program that is offered exclusively for Jefferson - East Falls Campus students studying Health Sciences, including students in the Physician Assistant program.
+This is a one-of-a-kind, custom Jefferson - East Falls Study Abroad Program that is offered exclusively for Jefferson - East Falls Campus students studying Health Sciences, including students in the Physician Assistant and Occupational Therapy program.
+It also is a good option for psychology students.
 The development of this program was a collaborative effort between the Jefferson - East Falls Study Abroad Office, Jefferson - East Falls health sciences faculty and program directors, and a partner institution called CEA (Cultural Experiences Abroad).
 While in San Jose, students will also have access to courses and cultural activities offered by a local institution called Veritas University.
 Veritas University was founded in 1991 and is known for their modern facilities and commitment to welcoming international students, who make up approximately one quarter of their student population.